Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Character/1_talks.md

 ## Barks

 Sometimes you want the character to banter/bark at certain conditions.
-They barks pop up above character's head.
+The barks pop up above character's head in a speech bubble.

 ![](./assets/bark.png)

-These barks are written in **CharaText** sheet, and your Chara sheet uses **idText** to link their IDs together.
+These barks are written in **CharaText** sheet, and your Chara sheet uses **idText** cell to link their IDs together.

 ![](./assets/charatext.png)